zhouweixiao/KGDS/README.md

 6. **BNPAF**: Atomic facts from background-nonsupporting paragraphs.
 Facts labeled with a `type` of `0` are **Background-Nonsupporting Atomic Facts**.

 ## Upcoming Updates
-*We will release evaluation code along with the outputs from 12 LLMs in the next 2-3 weeks.*
+*We are updating the evaluation code along with the outputs of the latest LLM versions.
+Please wait.*